The Devil's Hands Are Idle Playthings

 Set in a retro-futuristic 31st century, the series follows the adventures of the employees of Planet Express, an interplanetary delivery company.
 In this episode, Fry makes a deal to swap hands with the Robot Devil so he can better play the holophonor, an instrument he believes can help him express his true feelings for Leela.
 The episode contains several cultural references and it was well received by critics.

 At the time, this episode was the series finale, as Fox had not renewed the series for any further seasons.
 The episode was produced with this in mind and as such, it contains references to the series' ending and almost all of the series' recurring characters were added into the episode.
-However, the show returned on March 23, 2008, for a fifth season that consisted of four direct-to-DVD films.
-Seasons six and seven were then produced for Comedy Central before the series ended for a second time on September 4, 2013.
-The show is set to return on Hulu in 2023.
+However, the series returned on March 23, 2008, for a fifth season that consisted of a quartet of direct-to-video films.
+Two more seasons were then produced for Comedy Central before the series ended for a second time on September 4, 2013.
+The series was revived for a second time on Hulu, with the first episode premiering on July 24, 2023.